waktool/RankQuests/README.md

 - Press <kbd>F8</kbd> to pause the macro.

 > [!NOTE]
->  These shortcuts are configurable in settings.
+>  These shortcuts are configurable in the `Settings.ini` file.

 ## 🗔 User Interface
 | Control | Type | Description |